List of NFL annual receiving yards leaders: NFL annual receiving yards leaders

 Bob Mann was the NFL's receiving yards leader in 1949, and the third player to lead the league in receiving while recording over 1,000 yards.

 Elroy Hirsch, a Pro Football Hall of Fame member, led the league in receiving yards in 1951, recording 1,495 yards over a 12-game season.

 Future US Congressman Steve Largent led the league in receiving yards twice during his Hall of Fame career.

 Wes Chandler led the league in 1982, when he averaged an NFL-record 129 yards per game during the strike-shortened season.

 Hall of Fame member Jerry Rice, the NFL's all-time receiving yards leader, led the league in receiving yards six times over his career.

 Marvin Harrison was the NFL's receiving yards leader twice over his career.

 Calvin Johnson led the league in receiving yards in 2011 and followed it up by setting the league record for receiving yards in 2012.

-Antonio Brown led the league with 1,698 receiving yards in 2014.
+Antonio Brown led the league with 1,698 receiving yards in 2014 and again in 2017 with 1,533 yards.

 Julio Jones led the league in 2015 with 1,871 yards and again in 2018 with 1,677 yards.